Pato-elf/dartmudlet/README.md

 &nbsp;
 ## Installation
-+ Visit the project [release page](https://github.com/Pato-elf/dartmudlet/releases) and download the latest package.zip under Assets.
+1 Visit the project [release page](https://github.com/Pato-elf/dartmudlet/releases) and download the latest package.zip under Assets.
-+ Launch [Mudlet](https://www.mudlet.org/) and connect to your [DartMUD](http://dartmud.com) profile.
+2 Launch [Mudlet](https://www.mudlet.org/) and connect to your [DartMUD](http://dartmud.com) profile.
-+ Open the Mudlet Package Manager, click "Install new package" and select the package.zip you downloaded.
+3 Open the Mudlet Package Manager, click "Install new package" and select the package.zip you downloaded.
-+ To start using DartMUDlet, type `/setup` in the command window to get things set up.
+4 Type `/setup` in the command window to get things set up.
+5 Type `/announce on` in the command window to turn on improve announcements.

 &nbsp;
 ## How to use?